carlrobertoh/CodeGPT/README.md

    b) **Azure** - Requires authentication via Active Directory or API key.

+   c) **Custom OpenAI-compatible service** - Choose between multiple different providers, such as Together, Anyscale, Groq, Ollama and many more.

+   d) **Anthropic** - Requires authentication via API key.

-   c) **You.com** - A free, web-connected service with an optional upgrade to You⚡Pro for enhanced features.
+   e) **You.com** - A free, web-connected service with an optional upgrade to You⚡Pro for enhanced features.

-   d) **LLaMA C/C++ Port** - Recommended to have a decent computer to handle the computational requirements of running inference.
+   f) **LLaMA C/C++ Port** - Recommended to have a decent computer to handle the computational requirements of running inference.
    > **Note**: Currently supported only on Linux and MacOS.

 3. **Start Using the Features**